So far I have almost exclusively concentrated on the Assured Shorthold Tenancy (AST).

 Private sector leasing (PSL) is a relatively new concept.
 It allows private landlords to lease their properties through a management company to a local authority.

-The largest of these management companies is Orchard & Shipman plc (O & S) who have now run a contract in Hillingdon, Middlesex for over 4 years to manage and maintain 900 flats let to DSS tenants.
+The largest of these management companies is Orchard & Shipman plc (O & S) who have now run a contract in Hillingdon, Middlesex for over 4 years to manage and maintain 900 flats let to tenants on benefits.
 The project proved so successful that Orchard & Shipman started running a second scheme in Edinburgh.
 There, just as in the Hillingdon model, Orchard & Shipman can provide guidance to landlords considering property purchase and then maintain and manage the properties for them.
 In return, the landlods get a 3-5 year contract and yields of about to 5-6%.
 Landlords who join the scheme must furnish and decorate their properties and pay for all the running repairs such as faulty boilers.
 However, any damage caused by the tenants is paid for by the Council or Orchard & Shipman under a separate dilapidation clause.
 The properties are managed by Orchard & Shipman for which they receive a retainer from the councils.
 Rent is paid quarterly in advance to the landlord by the Council.
 This means that there should never be a problem for a ‘geared’ landlord to find the money to meet any monthly mortgage payment as the money will already be in their account.

 The main advantages for the landlord of this type of scheme are:

 The owners get a fixed contract often of between 3-5 years.
 This guarantees the rent for the period of the contract meaning that the rent is paid regardless of whether there is a tenant in place.
-This means that landlords escape the ‘curse of the void’ for the entire contract period.
+This means that landlords escape the ‘curse of the rental void’ for the entire contract period.

 The landlord does not pay any management fees as the properties are managed by the managing agent who is paid by the Local Authority

-There are no letting or marketing costs for the landlord as the Council allocates the tenant to the property.
+There are no letting or property marketing costs for the landlord as the Council allocates the tenant to the property.

-Are there any drawbacks for landlords?
 The biggest is that a landlord has signed over the property to the Council for several years which will prevent the landlord from selling the property with vacant possession during this time.
 The other may be that the rent a landlord receives may not be as great as that available in the private sector.
 This is something that will very much depend on the property, the scheme and the local market.
 The best thing for landlords interested in this type of scheme is to check with the local council to see if they operate one or try a search on the Internet.
 Where these schemes do operate they will normally be looking for limited numbers and are popular with landlords.
 So landlords will need to act fast.

 This type of let to a company can be very lucrative if a landlord manages to secure one.

 This type of tenancy lies outside the scope of the Housing Act 1988 and are governed by contract law.
 Therefore landlords will have to obtain an agreement specifically drafted for company letting.
-There are ‘pro forma’ copies available but the very specific nature of company lets means that sometimes it may be necessary for a landlord to have one drafted by a lawyer.
+There are ‘pro forma’ copies available but the very specific nature of company lets means it may be necessary for a landlord to have one drafted by a lawyer.

 Company lets cannot be assured tenancies and in some ways this can be advantageous to landlords, because this type of tenant does not enjoy the full statutory protection afforded to individuals.
 This type of tenancy is also different from an Assured Tenancy (AT) in that the property is actually let to the company, with their employees usually occupying the dwelling as licensees of the tenant.